Your Clearing questions answered

 If you’ve already applied for student finance, you'll need to update your details – but don’t worry, it’s easy to do through your online account.
 Your application will be reassessed, but you should find out very quickly if there are any changes in the amount of student finance you'll get.

-If you get a place through Clearing and haven’t applied for student finance, you need to do that now as applications can take six weeks to process.
+If you get a place through Clearing and haven’t applied for student finance, you need to do that next as applications can take six weeks to process.
 For advice, read our blog on applying for student finance late.

 I’ve accepted a course in Clearing, can I still apply for uni accommodation?